MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/Update-MgIdentityGovernanceAccessReviewDefinitionInstanceStage.md

   - `[StartDateTime <DateTime?>]`: The date and time in ISO 8601 format and UTC time when the review stage is scheduled to start.
 Read-only.
   - `[Status <String>]`: Specifies the status of an accessReviewStage.
 Possible values: Initializing, NotStarted, Starting, InProgress, Completing, Completed, AutoReviewing, and AutoReviewed.
 Supports $orderby, and $filter (eq only).
 Read-only.

-DECISIONS <IMicrosoftGraphAccessReviewInstanceDecisionItem\[]>: Each user reviewed in an accessReviewStage has a decision item representing if they were approved, denied, or not yet reviewed.
+DECISIONS <IMicrosoftGraphAccessReviewInstanceDecisionItem[]>: Each user reviewed in an accessReviewStage has a decision item representing if they were approved, denied, or not yet reviewed.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[AccessReviewId <String>]`: The identifier of the accessReviewInstance parent.
 Supports $select.
 Read-only.
   - `[AppliedBy <IMicrosoftGraphUserIdentity>]`: userIdentity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.